Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech: Results

 \subsection{Encoding patterns across layer}

 To investigate how information evolves through the layers, we evaluate articulatory score for each layer (Fig. \ref{layer}) from Wav2Vec 2.0, HuBERT and Data2Vec.
-These models were selected since they share model architecture with a convolutional waveform encoder followed by a Transformer encoder, while pre-trained with different learning objectives.
+These models were selected since they share model architecture with a convolutional waveform encoder followed by Transformer encoder, but these are trained with different learning objectives.

 For all models, there are two local peaks in scores through the layers: the first one around the middle and the second one a few layers before the last layer (Fig. \ref{layer} \emph{top left}).
-This pattern is also found in large models and remained intact even after fine-tuning models for ASR on LibriSpeech 960 hours (Fig. \ref{layer} \emph{bottom, top right}).
+This pattern is also found in large models and remained intact even after fine-tuning models for ASR on LibriSpeech 960 hours (Fig. \ref{layer} \emph{bottom and top right plots}).
 However, scores differ dramatically by models near the last layers where the effects of learning objective are strong.
 This is also supported by the observation that the later layers show larger changes than the earlier layers when fine-tuned.
 There are slight gains in performance after fine-tuning for all three models: Wav2Vec 2.0 Base 0.76 \(\rightarrow\) 0.78, Large 0.79 \(\rightarrow\) 0.80 and HuBERT Large 0.80 \(\rightarrow\) 0.81.
 Combined with the finding from Sec. \ref{ssec:modelcomp}, training for ASR task is contributing to learning articulatory representations.

+Compared to previous probing analyses, the layer-wise patterns in Wav2Vec 2.0 and HuBERT are similar to those of the phoneme encoding analyses by \cite{Baevski2020, Hsu2021, Pasad2021}, which is natural since phonemes can be characterized by articulations.

 Layer-wise scores for each articulator are plotted on Fig. \ref{artlayer}.
 The same across layer trend is consistently found in individual articulator for both models.
-There exists a variability among EMA channels: Y-coordinates of tongue dorsum, upper lip, lower incisor, and tongue tip are well-decoded while X-coordinates of tongue tip, tongue blade, tongue dorsum, and lower incisor show relatively low scores.
+There exists a variability among EMA channels: Y-coordinates of articulators are well-decoded while X-coordinates of lower incisor, lips, and tongue dorsum show relatively low scores.
 The articulators with low scores are indeed known to be less salient than other articulators in vocal tract dynamics.

-Overall, the individual pattern exactly matches the one reported from the previous phoneme encoding analyses \cite{Baevski2020, Hsu2021, Pasad2021}, which is natural since phonemes can be characterized by articulations.